-The IBL provides that the commercial court may only refuse to confirm the approved composition plan if:
+The IBL provides that the Commercial Court may only refuse to confirm the approved composition plan if:

-- the estate of the debtor, including goods for which a right of retention is exercised, is much larger than the amount agreed in the composition plan; or - implementation of the plan is not adequately assured; or - the plan was concluded fraudulently or under the undue influence of certain creditors.
+- the estate of the debtor, including goods for which a right of retention is exercised, is much larger than the amount agreed in the composition plan; or - implementation of the plan is not adequately assured; or - the plan was concluded fraudulently or under undue influence of certain creditors.

-The commercial court in practice has almost never utilised this provision to refuse to confirm the approved composition plan.
+The Commercial Court in practice has almost never utilised this provision to refuse to confirm the approved composition plan.

-At the time a bankruptcy or PKPU declaration is rendered, if there is an executory contract that has not yet or has only partially been fulfilled, the party with whom the debtor had contracted (the "Party") may request confirmation from the receiver or administrator within a time period to be agreed by the receiver and the Party (the "Period") with regard to continuation of the performance of the contract (the "Contract").
-Where no agreement on the Period is reached, the supervisory judge will determine a time period.
-If, within the Period or the time period stipulated by the supervisory judge, the receiver or administrator has not responded or confirmed that it is unwilling to continue the performance of the Contract, the Contract will terminate by operation of law and the Party may claim damages and be treated as an unsecured creditor.
-If the receiver or administrator declares their willingness, then the Party may request the receiver or administrator to provide security for his or her willingness to perform the Contract and the receiver or administrator must provide that security.
+At the time a bankruptcy or PKPU declaration is rendered, if there is an executory contract that has not yet or has only partially been fulfilled, the party with whom the debtor had contracted (Party) may request confirmation from the receiver or administrator within a time period to be agreed by the receiver and the Party (Period) with regard to continuation of the performance of the contract.
+Where no agreement on the Period is reached, the Supervisory Judge will determine a time period.
+If, within the Period or the time period stipulated by the Supervisory Judge, the receiver or administrator has not responded or confirmed that it is unwilling to continue the performance of the Contract, the Contract will terminate by operation of law and the Party may claim damages and be treated as an unsecured creditor.
+If the receiver or administrator declares his or her willingness, then the Party may request the receiver or administrator to provide security for his or her willingness to perform the Contract and the receiver or administrator should provide that security.